 An important issue in this section is of course bladder carcinoma.
 In most cases, it comes from the urothelium and usually causes symptoms only in the later stages.
 Symptoms include pain, micturition disturbances (“stuttering urination”) or urine discoloured by blood.
 Men are often more affected than women and smoking is considered to be the main risk factor.

 As the anatomy of the male and female urogenital wing shows some significant differences, the structure of the urethras decisively mirrors them.
 Therefore, the male and female urethras are examined separately.

-Course of the Urethra feminine
+Course of the female Urethra

 Two parts of the female urethra are distinguished:

 - Pars intramuralis (urinary bladder wall)

 - Pars cavernosa